 Manufacturing can often be a business of thin margins and shifting priorities.
 An area that often gets pushed down on the priority list is updating technology, mostly because systems are functioning properly so there appears to be no reason to update them.

-The result of this decision is that there is an alarming number of manufacturing companies using old technology on their floors that makes them a prime target for hackers.
+The result of this decision is an alarming number of manufacturing companies using old technology on their floors.
+This makes them a prime target for hackers and a huge cyber risk.

-Keep technology at the bottom of the priority list too long, and you end up with a “technology debt”—systems that are way behind on necessary security patches and updates, or worse, not supported with those updates at all.
+Keep technology at the bottom of the priority list too long, and you end up with a “technology debt.”
+A technology debt occurs when systems are way behind on necessary security patches and updates, or worse, not supported at all.

 “Manufacturing is behind the times when it comes to IT in general,” said Todd Neilson, Chief Technology Officer for cybersecurity and risk management firm Secuvant.
 “It’s not uncommon to see a Windows XP or Windows Server 2003 machine being used because it works.
 Security updates for XP ended in 2014 and in 2015 for Windows Server 2003.”